Takshan/RahulScipts/README.md

 # RahulScipts

-Daily usage scripts...
+Daily usage scripts.
-Specially used in Genomics/.//
+Specially used in Genomics.